-(c) The Branch Manager
+The Branch Manager

 The Branch Manager and other delegated senior managers are responsible for developing the branch or component's business plans that derive from the departmental strategic and business plans.
-She/he is also responsible for determining the KRAs for the component managers, based onent managers, based on those assigned by the HoD and those indicated in branch objectives.
+She/he is also responsible for determining the KRAs for the component managers, based on those assigned by the HoD and those indicated in branch objectives.
 The Branch Manager will usually supervise the Component Manager's performance agreement.

-(d) The Component/District Manager
+The Component/District Manager